AsCodingStone/WouldLike.DotNet.Extensions/README.md

-# dotnet-extended
+# WouldLike.DotNet.Extensions

-This repositorw defines dotNet extensions that I use.
+This repository defines dotNet extensions that I use.